janderland/fql/readme.md

 The cluster file contents (first argument) is evaluated by Bash within the container before being written to disk, which allows for converting hostnames into IPs.

+TODO: Find an alternative which doesn't evaluate arbitrary bash.

 ```bash
 # The cluster file contents includes a bit of Bash which